spraakbanken/multiged-2023/english/README.md

 |               | • dev                  | 0.062      | 2,191        |34,748     | 3,678     | 0.106      |
 |               | • test                 | 0.074      | 2,695        |41,932     | 4,746     | 0.113      |

-The FCE Corpus was released in 2011 along with [this ACL publication](https://aclanthology.org/P11-1019/) by Yannakoudakis et al.
-It contains essays by candidates for the First Certificate in English (FCE) exam (now "B2 First") designed by Cambridge English to certify learners of English at CEFR level B2.
-It is part of the larger Cambridge Learner Corpus and was annotated for grammatical errors as described in [Nicholls (2003)](https://www.academia.edu/download/43303478/CL2003_Nicholls.pdf).
+The FCE Corpus ([Yannakoudakis et al., 2011](https://aclanthology.org/P11-1019/)) consists of essays written by candidates for the First Certificate in English (FCE) exam (now "B2 First") designed by Cambridge English to certify learners of English at CEFR level B2.
+It is part of the larger Cambridge Learner Corpus that was annotated for grammatical errors ([Nicholls, 2003](https://www.academia.edu/download/43303478/CL2003_Nicholls.pdf)).
 The FCE Corpus has been used in grammatical error detection (and correction) experiments on numerous occasions, as summarised [here](https://paperswithcode.com/dataset/fce).

 ### REALEC

 | Source corpus |  Split                    | Proportion | Nr sentences | Nr tokens | Nr errors | Error rate |
 |:--------------|:--------------------------|:-----------|:-------------|:----------|:----------|:-----------|